-N.C.
-State’s Plants for Human Health Institute (PHHI) consists of Research and Extension programs that create a dynamic presence at the N.C.
-Research Campus.
-Research on fruits and vegetables will enhance the health-protective value of food crops and has the potential to increase the economic impact of North Carolina agriculture.
 PHHI is unique in that it supports an in-house outreach component, a group of N.C.
-Cooperative Extension personnel that works with institute faculty and Cooperative Extension agents and specialists statewide to deliver educational resources to enrich the lives and economy of North Carolinians.
+State Extension personnel that works with institute faculty and Cooperative Extension agents and specialists statewide to deliver educational resources to enrich the lives and economy of North Carolinians.

 The College of Agriculture and Life Sciences (CALS) at N.C.
-State supports the Plants for Human Health Institute with faculty from the departments of horticultural science; food, bioprocessiong and nutrition sciences; plant and microbial biology; and agricultural and resource economics.
+State supports the Plants for Human Health Institute with faculty from the departments of horticultural science; food, bioprocessing and nutrition sciences; plant and microbial biology; animal science; and molecular and structural biochemistry.
 This transdisciplinary interaction strengthens the efforts of individual faculty.

 Leading the discovery and delivery of innovative plant-based solutions to advance human health.